jakewvincent/R-syllable-parser/README.md

 3. Source `master.R` by running `source(file = "master.R")` in your R terminal.

 ## Using the parser (section under construction)
-After sourcing `master.R` as above, all of the functions defined by these scripts are available for use.
+After sourcing `0_master.R` as above, all of the functions defined by these scripts are available for use.
 Some of these functions (namely, `cvify()` and `sonority()`) are mainly used internally.
 Here is a description of each function:

 ### `syllabify()`
 ### `cvify()`